 Legal Psychedelics in North America

 - Canada: cannabis is fully legal and the research chemical 1P-LSD (similar to LSD) is legal to buy and possess.
 (Research chemicals – or RCs – are compounds used for medical and scientific research that people also use recreationally.
 Since many are new, they often fall outside the scope of the law.)
 Santo Daime members can legally use ayahuasca in Canada but only in Montreal and Toronto.
+The Canadian government has also legalised psilocybin and MDMA for patients who have life-threatening illnesses.

 - Jamaica: psilocybin mushrooms are legal.